maschill/tennis_balltracking/README.md

 # README #

 3D reconstruction of tennis ball trajectory and tennis court detection to generate game statistics from tennis videos.
-To see the results of the detection checkout our video in **results/BounceAndHitDetection.mp4** (green Bounce, red Hit)
+To see the results of the detection checkout our video in **results/BounceAndHitDetection.mp4** (green Bounce, red Hit).
+The 2D trajectory is plotted in **temp-img.png** and the 3D trajectory in **temp-plot.html**.

-* The workflow for reconstruction is described in **code/DataFlow.ipynb**.
+* The workflow for reconstruction is described in **notebooks/reports/DataFlow.ipynb** and for the court detection in **notebooks/reports/CourtDetection.ipynb**.
 Steps are as follows
 	* Detect tennis balls using tensorflow object detection api
 	* Detect court lines to estimate calibration parameters
 	* Calibrate camera based on tennis court edges